• OPEN AN ACCOUNT

 0

-The Board of Directors are pleased to present the Company's 07th Annual Report and the Company's audited financial statements for the financial year ended 31st March, 2022.
+The Board of Directors are pleased to present the Company's 10 th Annual Report and the Company's Audited Financial Statements for the financial year ended 31 st March, 2025.

-The operating results of the Company for the year ended 31st March, 2022 are as follow:
+The operating results of the Company for the year ended 31 st March, 2025 are as follow:

 2. TRANSFER TO RESERVES